redhat-na-ssa/demo-ai-weaviate/README.md

 ### Overview
-This demonstration imports financial data from [AlphaVantage](https://www.alphavantage.co) into [Weaviate's vector database] which is then summarized using a large language model in a traditional RAG workflow.
+This demonstration imports financial data from [AlphaVantage](https://www.alphavantage.co) into [Weaviate's vector database](https://weaviate.io) which in turn uses a large language model to generate a summary in a traditional RAG workflow.

-Using Weaviate's Python SDK, similarity searches are performed in vector space which are used to construct a prompt that inferences a large language model hosted by OpenAI.
 The Weaviate database is installed on Openshift as a stateful set providing a data parallel enterprise deployment.
 For the application developer, Openshift DevSpaces offers a full IDE experience within a Kubernetes environment.
 Finally, a simple example application based on Hugging Face's Gradio framework provides a front-end to an end user.